You want smart political talk without the meltdowns?

 Ron Johnson said he's going after Social Security, going after Medicare, going after Medicaid.

-You're just a the fact that you just said that means that you want everything on the table to renegotiate and talk about.
+The fact that you just said that means that you want everything on the table to renegotiate and talk about.

-Now you're you're on the bad side.
+Now you're on the bad side.

-I mean, that's just a budgetary term, right when I did that during my campaign.
+I mean, that's just a budgetary term.

-He wants to cut social security.
+He wants to cut Social Security.

 No, I want to save it.